ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/jumphost.md

 ### IP Fabric Is Not Accessible After Saving Jumphost Configuration

-If you can't open the main GUI or SSH to the IP Fabric machine, the subnet/IP address of the IP Fabric machine was most likely included in the jumphost configuration.
+If you can't open the main GUI or ssh to the IP Fabric machine, the subnet/IP address of the IP Fabric machine was most likely included in the jumphost configuration.

 To fix this issue, you have to have a **direct access** to the **virtual machine CLI** from a hypervisor, the password for `osadmin` user account, and do the following: